 Children may have an easier time reaching gross motor milestones, such as rolling, walking and jumping in the water due to the water’s buoyancy.
 A child with cerebral palsy may learn to roll in the water with the assist of a therapist and the buoyancy of the water.
 Once the nervous and musculoskeletal system in the child’s body learn how to roll in the water, it will be easier to learn on a mat table in the clinic and then transfer to rolling at home.

-For children with sensory processing disorders, the hydrostatic pressure of the water can provide the deep pressure input that they crave.
-This deep pressure and overall increased tactile input can help a child who has difficulty processing sensory information transfer into a calmer and more organized state of arousal.
+For children with sensory processing difficulties, the hydrostatic pressure of the water can provide the deep pressure input that they crave.
+This deep pressure and overall increased tactile (touch) input can help a child who has difficulty processing sensory information remain calm and organized to better participate in therapeutic activities.

 Aquatic therapy is provided at the WHS WRC Cameron Wellness Center.